06 Aug Top 5 Things to Do In Bruges

 We recently had the opportunity to visit for the first time, staying four nights, and were captivated at every turn.
 Here’s what we did:

 Free Legends of Bruges Guided Walking Tour

-On a daily basis, Simon – a native of Bruges and self-proclaimed historian – guides groups on a two-hour walk around his city.
+On a daily basis, Simon – a native of Bruges and self-proclaimed historian – guides groups on a two-hour free walking tour of Bruges.
 Although just three months into business when we arrived in Bruges, his Legends of Bruges Walking Tour had already garnered attention on TripAdvisor, and we soon found out why.
 (Even though it was raining the morning we went, there were still about 20 people who showed up for the tour!)

 While pointing out important landmarks around town, Simon explained the history of Bruges in story form so we could picture each turn of events as if it were before our eyes.
 From the rise and fall of the city’s economy to the hidden symbolism in a statue, we learned many intriguing things about Bruges that we never would have known otherwise.
 We also got to sample chocolates, beer, and received discounts at several places around town (we took advantage of the waffle cart and bike rental discounts).

-This is a perfect activity for a first day in Bruges.
+This free Bruges walking tour is a perfect activity for a first day of sightseeing in Bruges.
 It’s tip-based, so you pay what it’s worth to you.
 Check the website for tour times.